jadecobra/python_tdd_exercises/source/how_to/sleep_duration/test_duration_w_hours_and_minutes.rst

       - get_minutes(sleep_time)
     )

-  the terminal shows all tests are still passing
+  all tests are still passing though there is something wrong with this calculation

 *****************************************************************************
 review